How to capture payment during a voice call (Generic Pay Connector)

 If Twilio's webhook request to this TwiML Bin contains a PaymentError property (meaning that an error occurred), the caller will also hear "Sorry.
 There was an error." along with a description of the error before the call ends.
 (This TwiML Bin uses a conditional content template.
 Read more about TwiML Templates on the "How to use templates with TwiML Bins" support page.)

-Click on the blue Save button at the bottom of the screen.
+Select Save at the bottom of the screen.
 (You'll be asked to confirm due to "invalid" TwiML syntax.
-It is valid, so ignore this bug.)
+It is valid, so ignore this warning.)

-Find the URL field at the top of the page for this TwiML Bin and copy the URL by clicking on the Copy button (on the right side of the URL field).
-You will set this URL as the action
+Find the URL field at the top of the page for this TwiML Bin and copy the URL by selecting Copy to the right of the URL field.
+You'll set this URL as the

-attribute for the other TwiML Bin you created, so that Twilio will execute this set of TwiML instructions after the <Pay> verb has completed in your other TwiML Bin.
+actionattribute for the other TwiML Bin you created, so that Twilio runs this set of TwiML instructions after the <Pay> verb has completed in your other TwiML Bin. -

-Click on My TwiML bins at the top of the page.
+Select My TwiML Bins at the top of the page.

-Click the blue Save button at the bottom of the page.
+Select Save at the bottom of the page.

 If you don't already own a Twilio Voice-enabled phone number, complete the following steps:

-Make sure the "Voice" checkbox is checked and click the Search button.
+- Make sure the Voice checkbox is selected and select Search.

-You'll see a list of available phone numbers and their capabilities.
-Find a number that you like and click the Buy button.
+- You'll see a list of available phone numbers and their capabilities.
+Find a number that you like and select Buy.

 Now you'll navigate to the configuration page for the phone number and configure it to use your Generic Pay Connector Tutorial <Pay> TwiML Bin when someone calls the number.